marianna3535/My.first.project/README.md

 -   Positive amounts = income
 -   Negative amounts = expenses
 -   Filters can be applied by date or category
--   Data automatically saves on every change
+-   Data automatically saves on every change, and will be saved until you open it next.
 -   Charts display spending categories visually